zesk/build/docs/pipeline/deploy-to.sh.md

-# `deployAction` - Deploy current application to host at remotePath.
+# `deploy-to.sh` - Deploy current application to host at remotePath.

 [⬅ Return to top](index.md)